Dathasai1234/Personal-Notes/Archive/Presentations/Presentation-2/Introduction to NAT.md

 %%
 # SNAT Ports

-- Each public IP address associated with a NAT gateway provides **64,512** SNAT ports
+- Each public IP address associated with a NAT gateway provides **64,512** #SNAT-ports
 - A single NAT gateway can scale up to 16 public IP address, offering a total of over **1 million** SNAT ports.

 **Allocation:**